 Below are some of our recommended toys.
 (I’ll recommend some of our favorite books real soon.)

-LEGOS– My kids spent many happy hours playing Legos.
+My kids spent many happy hours playing Legos.
 It encourages their creativity and dexterity.
 This is one activity I let my older kids participate in during “naptime” hours for little ones.
 The older kids would stay in their rooms for an hour and half each day.
 They would do their Bible reading and then quiet play.
-During this time, we played audio books in their rooms, and much learning was done. (although it was so fun listening, that they sometimes would stay after the required “quiet time” was over!)
+During this time, we played audiobooks in their rooms, and much learning was done. (although it was so fun listening, that they sometimes would stay after the required “quiet time” was over!)
 The Christmas Audio Bundle Special is on sale now.

 Here are some of the Lego sets I recommend.
 We tried to get things that encouraged “real” kind of play and creativity rather than fantasy.